Amauna/ScriptTools/SETUP_GUIDE.md

 ---

 ## IX.
 Lightning Recap (When Memory Betrays You)
-1. `py --list` → confirm 3.12 is installed and active.
+1. `python --version` → confirm 3.12 is installed and active.
-2. `py -3.12 -m venv venv` → forge the virtual environment (delete old `venv` first if needed).
+2. `python -m venv venv` → forge the virtual environment (delete old `venv` first if needed).
 3. `./venv/Scripts/Activate.ps1` → slip into the venv’s embrace.
 4. `pip install -r requirements.txt` → feed the suite its dependencies.
 5. `python main.py` → launch loudly and watch logs in real time.